Art of Europe: Mannerism, Baroque, and Rococo

 Baroque art is often seen as part of the Counter-Reformation—the artistic element of the revival of spiritual life in the Roman Catholic Church.
 Additionally, the emphasis that Baroque art placed on grandeur is seen as Absolutist in nature.
-Religious and political themes were widely explored within the Baroque artistic context, and both paintings and sculptures were characterised by a strong element of drama, emotion and theatricality.
+Religious and political themes were widely explored within the Baroque artistic context, and a strong element of drama, emotion, and theatricality characterised both paintings and sculptures.
 Famous Baroque artists include Caravaggio or Rubens.
 Artemisia Gentileschi was another noteworthy artist, who was inspired by Caravaggio's style.
-Baroque art was particularly ornate and elaborate in nature, often using rich, warm colours with dark undertones.
-Pomp and grandeur were important elements of the Baroque artistic movement in general, as can be seen when Louis XIV said, "I am grandeur incarnate"; many Baroque artists served kings who tried to realize this goal.
-Baroque art in many ways was similar to Renaissance art; as a matter of fact, the term was initially used in a derogative manner to describe post-Renaissance art and architecture which was over-elaborate.
+Baroque art was particularly ornate and elaborate, often using rich, warm colours with dark undertones.
+Pomp and grandeur were important elements of the Baroque artistic movement in general, as can be seen in Louis XIV 's saying, "I am grandeur incarnate"; many Baroque artists served kings who sought to realize this goal.
+Baroque art, in many ways, was similar to Renaissance art; in fact, the term was initially used in a derogatory manner to describe post-Renaissance art and architecture that was over-elaborate.
 Baroque art can be seen as a more elaborate and dramatic re-adaptation of late Renaissance art.

-By the 18th century, however, Baroque art was falling out of fashion as many deemed it too melodramatic and also gloomy, and it developed into the Rococo, which emerged in France.
+By the 18th century, however, Baroque art was falling out of fashion as many deemed it too melodramatic and gloomy, and it gave way to the Rococo, which emerged in France.
 Rococo art was even more elaborate than the Baroque, but it was less serious and more playful.
 Whilst the Baroque used rich, strong colours, Rococo used pale, creamier shades.
-The artistic movement no longer placed an emphasis on politics and religion, focusing instead on lighter themes such as romance, celebration, and appreciation of nature.
-Rococo art also contrasted the Baroque as it often refused symmetry in favor of asymmetrical designs.
-Furthermore, it sought inspiration from the artistic forms and ornamentation of Far Eastern Asia, resulting in the rise in favour of porcelain figurines and chinoiserie in general.
+The artistic movement no longer emphasized politics and religion, focusing instead on lighter themes such as romance, celebration, and the appreciation of nature.
+Rococo art also contrasted with the Baroque as it often refused symmetry in favor of asymmetrical designs.
+Furthermore, it drew inspiration from the artistic forms and ornamentation of Far Eastern Asia, leading to a rise in favour of porcelain figurines and chinoiserie in general.
 The 18th-century style flourished for a short while; nevertheless, the Rococo style soon fell out of favor, being seen by many as a gaudy and superficial movement emphasizing aesthetics over meaning.
-Neoclassicism in many ways developed as a counter movement of the Rococo, the impetus being a sense of disgust directed towards the latter's florid qualities.
+Neoclassicism in many ways developed as a counter-movement to the Rococo, the impetus being a sense of disgust directed towards the latter's florid qualities.